ArnaudBrousseau/x61.fr/data/notes/secrets-of-the-javascript-ninja.md

 Of course jQuery is more sophisticated and lets you delegate your handler on a container by specifying a *jQuery selector*.
 Under the hoods jQuery will check if the event target matches this jQuery selector.
-If it does, your handler will be called.
-Not so magic right?
+If it does your handler will be called.

 ## DOM Manipulation
 DOM manipulations are expensive.
 Libraries such as jQuery do a very good job of